PennLINC/CuBIDS/docs/example.rst

     $ wget https://github.com/PennLINC/CuBIDS/raw/main/cubids/testdata/BIDS_Dataset.zip
     $ unzip BIDS_Dataset.zip
+    $ rm BIDS_Dataset.zip

 Identifying and removing PHI
 ------------------------------------------

-As a first step, we use CuBIDS to identify the metadata fields present in the dataset.
+As a first step, we use CuBIDS to identify the metadata fields present in the dataset, and remove any protected health information (PHI) or other sensitive fields.
+We want to do this *before* implementing any ``datalad`` commands, as we must ensure PHI is not tracked as part of version control.

 This is accomplished with the following command:

 .. code-block:: console

-    $ cubids-print-metadata-fields ~/BIDS_Dataset
+    $ cubids-print-metadata-fields BIDS_Dataset

-This command returns a total of 66 fields, including acquisition parameters and other metadata fields present in the dataset’s JSON sidecars.
-Some of these fields contain simulated protected health information (PHI) such as PatientName that we wish to remove.
-Completing this step prior to checking the BIDS dataset into DataLad is critical, as we must ensure PHI is not tracked as part of version control.
-To remove the PatientName field from the sidecars, we can use the command:
+This command returns a total of 66 fields, including acquisition parameters and other metadata fields present in the dataset's JSON sidecars.
+From the output we can see that the dataset contains (simulated) PHI — the `PatientName` field, which we wish to remove.
+To remove the `PatientName` field from the sidecars, we can use the command:

 .. code-block:: console

-    $ cubids-remove-metadata-fields ~/BIDS_Dataset –fields PatientName
+    $ cubids-remove-metadata-fields BIDS_Dataset --fields PatientName

+The command should succeed silently.

 Checking the BIDS dataset into DataLad
 -------------------------------------------

-Now that all PHI has been removed from the metadata, we are ready to check our dataset into DataLad.
+Now that all PHI has been removed from the metadata, we are ready to check our dataset into ``datalad``.
 To do this, we run the following command:

 .. code-block:: console

-    $ datalad create -c text2git ~/BIDS_Dataset_Datalad
+    $ datalad create -c text2git BIDS_Dataset_Datalad

+This command creates a brand new directory called ``BIDS_Dataset_Datalad`` where ``datalad`` will begin implementing version control and provenance tracking while we implement the rest of our ``CuBIDS`` workflow.
-The creation of our DataLad dataset will be accordingly reflected in the dataset’s version control history, or “git log.”
-At any point in the CuBIDS workflow, we can view a summary of our dataset’s version history by running the following commands:
+The creation of our ``datalad`` dataset is accordingly reflected in the dataset's version control history, accessible with ``git log``.
+At any point in the ``CuBIDS`` workflow, we can view a summary of our dataset's version history by running the following commands:

 .. code-block:: console

-    $ cd ~/CuBIDS_Test/BIDS_Dataset_DataLad
+    $ cd BIDS_Dataset_DataLad
     $ git log --oneline

 This command will write the following to the terminal: